-If you don’t make cheesecake as often as you like because you don’t need a whole cheesecake, consider making a loaf pan cheesecake.
-A 9×5 inch 8 cup capacity loaf pan is the perfect size for half a cheesecake.
+If you don't make cheesecake as often as you like because you don't need a whole cheesecake, consider making a loaf pan cheesecake.
+A 9x5 inch 8-cup capacity loaf pan is the perfect size for half a cheesecake.
 Not only will you get a smaller size cheesecake, but loaf pans are naturally waterproof, so if your recipe calls for a water bath you don't have to worry about sealing the bottom of a springform.

 Also, loaf pan cheesecakes are easy to wrap and store, and because of their rectangular shape they fit neatly into even the most overcrowded freezers.
 This might not be a big issue for you, but it is for me!
 Our freezer is prone to avalanches when the door opens.
 Sigh.

-Over the years I’ve adapted different cheesecake recipes to fit in a large loaf pan, and this one is my very favorite.
-A spin-off of the famous Junior’s recipe, this is a dense, creamy New York style cheesecake with a shortbread crust and a lightly browned top.
-Plus it doesn’t crack!
+Over the years I've adapted different cheesecake recipes to fit in a large loaf pan, and this spin-off of the Junior's recipe is a favorite.
+It's a dense, creamy New York style cheesecake with a shortbread crust and a lightly browned top.
+Plus it doesn't crack!
 I'm not one to get too upset about cracks.
 Cracks can be covered.
 However, it does feel good to pull a crack-free cheesecake out of the oven.

 I've made this recipe plus variations about a million times and am looking forward to hearing how it works for others.
 If you try it please let me know.
 If you do decide to make it, here are a few tips.